Dakhla, Western Sahara: Early history

 The Spanish military, along with the Spanish Africanist Emilio Bonelli, claimed the coast between Cape Bojador and Cabo Blanco for Spain, founding three settlements on the Saharan coast: one in Villa Cisneros, named in honour of Francisco Cardinal Jiménez de Cisneros (1436–1517), the Spanish prelate who was the Grand Inquisitor during the Spanish Inquisition; and another in Cabo Blanco for seal hunting, which was given the name of Medina Gatell; and another in Angra de Cintra with the name of Puerto Badia, in honour of the Arabist and adventurer Domingo Badia.
 Bonelli got the native inhabitants of the peninsula de Río de Oro to sign an agreement that placed them under the "protection" of the Kingdom of Spain.
 Due to the presence of the three new settlements, in December 1884 the Spanish Government officially informed the main colonial powers assembled at the Berlin Conference that the Spanish Crown was in possession of the territory lying between Cape Bojador and Cape Blanco.

-During the colonial period, Spanish authorities made Dakhla the capital of the province of Río de Oro, one of the two regions of what was known as Spanish Sahara.
-They built a military fortress and a modern Catholic church.
-A prison camp also existed at the fort during the Spanish Civil War at which writers such as Pedro García Cabrera were imprisoned.
+During the colonial period, Spanish authorities made Dakhla, then known as Villa Cisneros, the capital of the province of Río de Oro, one of the two regions of what was known as Spanish Sahara.
+The authorities built a military fortress and it became an important way-station for the Toulouse-Dakar mail-plane during the 1920s.
+The Cisneros way-station features in Antoine de Saint-Exupery’s novel Courier Sud.
+The Spanish also built a modern Catholic church there.
+A prison camp existed at the fort during the Spanish Civil War at which writers such as Pedro García Cabrera were imprisoned.

 During the 1960s, the Francoist State also built Dakhla Airport, one of the three paved airports in Western Sahara.

-It was from Dakhla, then known as Villa Cisneros, that on 12 January 1976, General Gomez de Salazar became the last Spanish soldier to depart what until that moment had been the colony of the Spanish Sahara; faced with Moroccan and Mauritanian pressure, Spanish authorities decided to give up the territory peacefully, instead of undertaking a fight that they believed they could win but would have cost many lives on all sides.
+It was from Dakhla that on 12 January 1976, General Gomez de Salazar became the last Spanish soldier to depart what until that moment had been the colony of the Spanish Sahara; faced with Moroccan and Mauritanian pressure, Spanish authorities decided to give up the territory peacefully, instead of undertaking a fight that they believed they could win but would have cost many lives on all sides.
 Between 1975 and 1979, Dakhla was the provincial capital of the Mauritanian province of Tiris al-Gharbiyya, as Mauritania annexed the southern portion of Western Sahara.
 Dakhla Airport is used as a civilian airport and by Royal Air Maroc.
 The 3000 m runway can accommodate a Boeing 737 or smaller aircraft.
 The passenger terminal covers 670 m2 and is capable of handling up to 55,000 passengers per year.